 He was Chief Executive Officer of Social Ventures Australia from 2014 to 2018, a Managing Director of Pacific Equity Partners from 2004 to 2014 and a Principal with Texas Pacific Group from 2002 to 2004.
 Rob also spent seven years with Bain & Company, advising clients on issues relating to strategy, mergers, and operating improvements in a wide range of industries.

 Rob received a BEng (Hons.) in Mechanical and Manufacturing Engineering from the University of Melbourne.
-He currently serves on the boards of Goodstart Early Learning Limited, Hygain, Servian and Zenitas.
+He currently serves on the boards of Goodstart Early Learning Limited, Hygain, Servian, Zenitas and Legend.

 Julia Koop is the Director of Investor Relations at Adamantem Capital.
 Julia has over fifteen years of experience in capital raising and investor relations in the funds management industry in both Australia and New York.

 Prior to joining Adamantem she was the Australia / New Zealand Director of Investor Relations at Fortress Investment Group from 2012-2016.
 Prior to this Julia lived in New York for six years where she worked at Indus Capital and Citi Alternative Investments.